MV10/mv10.github.io/_posts/2019-12-16-blazor-login-expiration-with-openid-connect.md

 ## Fixing Automatic Logout

 Look at the screenshot of the UI again carefully.
 Notice that only the `Index.razor` area shows the message, even though the `[Authorize]` attribute is in `_Imports.razor` which should apply everywhere.
-The sidebar navigation menu is still there and active.
-I imagine this is a bug and I will open an issue about it, presumably the entire app UI should be re-rendered.
+The sidebar navigation menu is still there and active because it's part of `MainLayout.razor` which is external to `<NotAuthorized>`.
+I didn't check whether the auth tags work further up the hierarchy because there is a bigger problem.

-Worse, the user isn't _really_ logged out at this point.
+The user isn't _really_ logged out at this point.
 Like the January 2018 article about IdentityServer logout, only the user's local login cookie is removed -- the user is still logged in, as far as Identity Server is concerned.

 We can kill two birds with one stone by changing the `<NotAuthorized>` section of `App.razor`:

 ```csharp
 @inject NavigationManager NavManager